A Complete Planning Guide For Your Trip To Madrid

 What to do on Sundays:

 2. Las Ventas: A highly controversial subject of course is bullfighting.
 Madrid does still have a stadium where you can watch.
 I went once just to say I had been and it was pretty disturbing.
 There were some people in my group of friends who left immediately and some who sat it out.
-If you do decide to go, make sure you at least get sol y sombra tickets which means you will predominantly be sitting in the shade.
+If you do decide to go, make sure you at least get sol y sombra tickets which means you will be sitting mostly in the shade.

 Day trips from Madrid: